warrenau/TKHoward-Code-Challenge/README.md

 ---
 ## The Code:
 The script to solve this problem begins by defining a function that can calculate the sum of multiples for any two numbers and any maximum.
 The function first determines the number of multiples for each input using the `numpy.floor` function.
 Then, the function performs the summation described above.
-The variables are defined so the problem statement would read: *Find the sum of all the multiples of $a$ or $b$ below $n$*.
+The variables are defined so the problem statement would read: *Find the sum of all the multiples of* $a$ *or* $b$ *below* $n$.

 ```python
 sum_n = sum_multiple_multiples(a,b,n)